CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 The options and arguments for this command do the following:

 - **`docker run`** tells the docker engine to download and run the given container
+- **`--rm`** tells docker to delete the container once we stop it.
+This helps stop disk usage by containers from becoming too high.
+- **`--stop-timeout 60`** tells docker to allow 60 seconds for the container to shutdown.
+Without this flag docker will `SIGKILL` the container after 10 seconds, which can cause errors due to cache corruption.
 - **`--privileged`** tells docker to give the container admin privileges.
 This is essential, as the container needs admin privileges to run the nested docker daemon that will simulate cluster
 - **`--hostname csc1109-base`** names sets the hostname inside the container.
 This is helpful because it puts a consistent name in the prompt so we know which container we are inside at any given time.
-- **`-v lab_cache:/run/containers/`** tells docker to create a persistent volume and mount it at the path `/run/containers/` inside the container.
+- **`-v lab_cache:/var/containers/cache/`** tells docker to create a persistent volume called `lab_cache` and mount it at the path `/var/containers/cache` inside the container.
 This volume will be used to cache images between labs, speeding up our deployments and giving us more time to focus on experiments.
 - **`-i`** tells docker to run the container in interactive mode
 - **`-t`** tells docker to allocate a pseudo-tty to use for interaction
 - **`ghcr.io/ca4022/csc1109-base:latest`** is the container we want to run.
 In this case: